 If the card you picked has a balance transfer fee, you should calculate how much it will cost to make the transfer and compare that figure to how much you may save on interest during the introductory period.
 By comparing the two, you’ll be able to see if applying for a balance transfer card actually saves you money.

 Then figure out how long of an introductory period you’ll need for repayment.
 Calculate your debt balance after transfer fees are added, and divide by the number of months of the introductory period.
 Can you contribute that amount to paying off your debt each month?
 The best way to use a 0% APR offer is to stick to a plan where you pay off your balance before the promotional offer expires.

-4. Apply for a balance transfer card
+4. Apply for a Balance Transfer Credit Card

 Once you’ve done your research and figured out which balance transfer card is best for you, you can apply online.
 You’ll have to provide information on the application, such as your address, date of birth, and Social Security number.